 The CFRPM has established and maintained four time periods since the time of the 2010 Model Calibration and Validation.
 In 2010, the derivation of the four time periods was based on a thorough review of local traffic counts and the trip purposes from the 2008 National Household Travel Survey (NHTS) and their daily distribution patterns, along with LYNX transit service.
 Data from travel speed corridor studies, including those associated with I-4, were also used.
 The AM and PM Peak Periods are referred to as the Peak Period and the MD and NT Periods are referred to as the Off-Peak Period.

-Diurnal Factors by Trip Purpose:
+Diurnal Factors by Trip Purpose

 Peak Period Determination